butter-fly04/InternetSpeedMonitor/README.md

 A Gnome extension to Monitor Internet Speed and Daily Data Usage in an elegant and minimal fashion.

+Fork edits:(remove the decimal and numbers after that to make it even more minimal)

 ## Table of Contents

 - [↑↓ Internet Speed Monitor](#-internet-speed-monitor)